Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 - Python 3.6.x
 - Python 3.7.x

-`pip install pyats[library]`
+Installing the pyATS library couldn't be simpiler, all you need to do is run the command `pip install pyats[library]` which should carry out the needed installation process.

 Verify the installation:

 > $ pip list | grep pyats
 > $ pip list | grep genie

 When running pyATS its strongly recommended that it is done so from a virtual environment, a Virtual Environment, acts as isolated working copy of Python which allows you to work on a specific project without worry of affecting other projects.
 You can run pyATS outside one but its recommended that you use this method, as its super easy.
-To built your own virtual environment do the following
+To built your own virtual environment do the following:

 > $ mkdir test && cd test